Krishna-G-OP/Meme-Shuffle/README.md

 ## Acknowledgements

-- Special thanks to D3vd for providing the api of memes used in this project.
+- Special thanks to divy for solving some backend issues.